 4. Box up the donations and trash/recycle the rest

-5.Select a charity to donate your items and schedule the pick-up if that is an option
+5.Select a charity like the salvation army or a thrift store to donate items and schedule the pick-up if that is an option

 Need to deep clean?
 I have lists for you to guide you along.